-i.
+- i.
 The demand for industrial goods is derived from the demand for the final goods which they are used to produce.
-The higher the demand for the final item, the higher will be the demand for the industrial goods and vice versa.
+The higher the demand for the final item, the higher will be the demand for the industrial goods and vice versa. - ii.

-- ii.
 The demand for industrial goods is mostly inelastic.
 The amount of items bought of an industrial product remains essentially the same regardless of the price.
 This is because most items are not - iii. made of one single product, but a combination of products.
-For example, a car is made of the body, tyres, radio, air conditioners, lights and so on.
+For example, a car is made of the body, tyre, radio, air conditioners, lights and so on.
 If the price of the items is increased, they will still need the same number for each car.
 Although if the price falls, they may buy more to stock in anticipation of a rise in price in future. - iv.
 (Most industrial goods have joint demands with other industrial items.
 As in (ii) above, most finished goods are a combination of very many products and an increase in the demand for one item will lead to an increase in the demand for the other product. - v.
 The industrial goods markets are usually concentrated and few in number than the consumer goods markets.
 Most of the users of industrial goods are usually concentrated in industrial estates.
 Government, parastatals and other institutions that use industrial goods are usually concentrated in few locations.
 The typical industrial buyer is very well informed about what they want to buy.
 They also know the alternative sources of these items. - vi.
 The industrial buying process is usually more rational or the decisions to buy them are more economically based than in the consumer buying process.

-3.6 Marketing Strategies for Consumer and Industrial Products products.
+3.6 Marketing Strategies for Consumer and Industrial Products

+Industrial products are generally subject to greater standardization, as against certain consumer products which require frequent changes in fashion and style.
+Advertising normally is an important promotional tool for consumer products, but may not be so in the case of industrial products.
 Personal selling and after sales service are generally more important for industrial products.
 Industrial products generally involve high value purchases and this involves competitive bidding based on price competition.
 Selling is done on the basis of quality or tangible attributes.
 As against this, consumer products are very often sold for psychological satisfaction.
 For example, in case of soaps, Lux soap is said to offer you a complexion like that of a film star!